-1. What are the bears' names?
+1. What is the bear's name?

-Judge Joy Reynolds "Joy"; Judge Sue Sloan "Lady"
+Judge Sue Sloan "Lady"

-2. How old are they?
+2. How old is she?

-Joy was born on January 27, 2001; Lady was born on January 31, 2002.
+Lady was born on January 31, 2002.

-3. Where are they from?
+3. Where is she from?

-4. What do they eat?
+4. What does she eat?

-5. How much do they weigh?
+5. How much does she weigh?

-7. Is Texas too hot for them?
+6. Is Texas too hot for her?

 The American Black Bear is found in the wild in 42 of the 50 states, from Alaska to Florida, and even in Mexico.
 Black bears are also found naturally in Texas.
 Bears can adapt extremely well to their environment which allows them to live in many different parts of the country.
 We do realize that it does get hot during the days, which is why we work hard to make sure that they have shade and running water in their enclosures to cool them off.

-9. Do they still have claws?
+8. Does she still have claws?

 Yes; however, black bears do not use their claws to attack.
 Instead they use them to dig and climb trees.
 We feel that it is in the best long term interest of the bear to keep her claws.